ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 class FixedRuntimeRep rep where {}
 ```

 Whenever a situation arises in which a `RuntimeRep` must be monomorphic, we emit a `FixedRuntimeRep rep` Wanted constraint.
 The constraint solver attempts to solve these Wanted constraints; if it can't, a type error is reported that tells the user that a representation-polymorphic type isn't allowed.
-Otherwise, it produces evidence, to be passed onto the code generator (see the section [Evidence for FixedRuntimeRep and code generation](#evidence-for-fixedruntimerep-and-code-generation)).
+Otherwise, it must provide some kind of evidence that code generation is possible: see the section [Evidence for FixedRuntimeRep and code generation](#evidence-for-fixedruntimerep-and-code-generation).

 # Details
 ## Emitting FixedRuntimeRep constraints